 I. Definition of Large-Diameter Spiral Welded Steel Pipe

-Large-diameter spiral welded steel pipe is a type of circular steel pipe produced by winding steel strips or steel plates into pipe blanks along a spiral direction, followed by automatic welding to form continuous spiral welds.
+Large diameter spiral welded steel pipe is a type of circular steel pipe produced by winding steel strips or steel plates into pipe blanks along a spiral direction, followed by automatic welding to form continuous spiral welds.
 It is a type of welded steel pipe characterized by its ability to produce pipes of extremely large diameters, and is widely used in engineering fields such as water supply, gas transmission, oil transportation, petrochemicals, and building structures.

-Core Features:
+Spiral Steel Pipe Core Features:

 Production Process: Steel plate rolling → Forming → Automatic spiral welding → Annealing/Straightening → Surface treatment.